 - Wind, storm, hurricane, cyclone, typhoon, hail, rainwater, etc.

-The clause in construction all risk insurance policy shall apply with respect to any of the combination of any of the perils as stated above.
+The clause in the construction all-risk insurance policy shall apply with respect to any of the combination of any of the perils as stated above.
 Here no such 72-hour clause may be extended beyond the lapse of the insurance policy unless the policyholder shall first sustain any direct loss or damage before the expiry of the construction all risk insurance policy and that too within the tenure of 72 hours of consecutive hours.

 The rain went for three days, and on the third day, it damaged the other pillar.
 After a while, both the pillars came down, and the under-construction warehouse suffered major losses or damages.